rishraks/JavaFX-Notepad-App/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-### Key Points:
-1. **Code Snippets**: The Git commands are enclosed within a separate code block under the **Installation** section.
-2. **Distinct Sections**: Each section is clearly defined, making it easy to navigate the document.
-3. **No Overlap**: The command snippet should not bleed into other sections, ensuring clarity.

-Make sure you copy the entire structure correctly, especially the triple backticks to denote code blocks, so that they are treated as separate sections in Markdown.
-This will help maintain the organization of your README.
-Let me know if you need any more help!

 ## About
 The UI of the JavaFX Notepad App is designed through Scene Builder, providing a visually appealing and intuitive interface for users.
 The application is developed in Java, leveraging the capabilities of JavaFX for a modern user experience.